IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/Intro.md

 ## How does it work ?

 All software systems, and this is particularly true of large enterprise systems, are composed of patterns.
 This code behind these patterns is often referred to as boilerplate code or plumbing.
 The more patternized a system is the more maintainable and robust it is.
 This is fairly well known and understood in the the software development industry.
 The real challenges comes in around things like:-
-- **How to make sure the pattern is implemented consistently**, this often breaks down when people don't understand the original intent of the pattern, the technology or simply implement it lazily.
+- **How to make sure the pattern is implemented consistently**, this often breaks down when people don't understand the original intent of the pattern, the technology, or simply implement it lazily.
-- **Refactoring the pattern**, once a pattern is implemented refactoring the pattern can be an expensive exercise as you may need to change every instance of pattern rather than the pattern itself.
+- **Refactoring the pattern**, once a pattern is implemented, refactoring the pattern can be an expensive exercise as you may need to change every instance of the pattern rather than the pattern itself.
-- **Changing technologies**, often changes in technologies result it changes to the supporting patterns themselves, this problem is analogous to 'Refactoring a pattern'.
+- **Changing technologies**, often changes in technologies result in changes to the supporting patterns themselves, this problem is analogous to *"Refactoring the pattern"* above.
-- **Doing the easy thing as opposed to the right thing**, some times we take short cuts in design because we know that the implementation would be too onerous.
+- **Doing the easy thing as opposed to the right thing**, sometimes we take shortcuts in design because we know that the implementation would be too onerous.

-Intent Architect is a continuous code generation tool which allows you to capture your application design and 'integrates' that design back to your solution code to help you build better applications.
-It directly addresses the issues described above by allowing you to maintain and refactor your design directly as opposed to hard coding it into your solutions.
+Intent Architect is a continuous code generation tool which allows you to capture your application design and *integrates* that design back to your solution code to help you build better applications.
+It directly addresses the issues described above by allowing you to maintain and refactor your design directly, as opposed to hard coding it into your solutions.
 In this way you can maintain the design itself rather than the many fragmented and disjointed instances of your design present in your application.

 Conceptually Intent Architect works in 3 steps:-
 - Describe your application through Metadata
 - Choose your patterns and their backing technologies through Modules
-- Click the play button
+- Run the Software Factory

 ![Image of IA Overview](../../images/HowItWorks.png) *Overview of how Intent Architect work*

-In practice you would apply these steps organically and iteratively as you build out your solution, describing your application and refining it's design as you model your business domain, patternizing your application's architecture.
+In practice you would apply these steps organically and iteratively as you build out your solution, describing your application and refining its design as you model your business domain, patternizing your application's architecture.

-So what is involved in these 3 steps ?
+So what is involved in these 3 steps?

 ### Describe your application through Metadata
 In this step you can describe your application or aspects of your application in a technology agnostic way.
 Some of the typical things you might want to describe about your application are:-